ValescadG/de-Groot-et-al-2025_CJFAS_Submission/README.md

   File: deGroot_Raw_NFD.csv

-  Description:

   Variables

-  HCID:

-  d13Coto:

-  d18Ooto:

-  PP_ID: Population ID
+  HCID: Capture ID

-  Location:
+  d13Coto: Otolith Carbon Stable Isotope Ratio (δ¹³C) — carbon isotope composition of the otolith carbonate relative to the VPDB standard.

+  d18Ooto: Otolith Oxygen Stable Isotope Ratio (δ¹⁸O) — oxygen isotope composition of the otolith carbonate relative to the VPDB standard.

+  PP_ID: Population Identifier — code indicating the population or sampling group to which the individual fish belongs.

+  Location: Sampling Location — geographic site where the fish was captured.

   Sample date:

   Month:

-  Year:
+  Year: Sampling Year — year in which the fish was collected.

   Julian date:

-  SL_mm:

-  Weight_g:
+  SL_mm: Fish Standard Length — standard body length of the fish.

+  Weight_g: Fish Wet Weight — whole body mass of the fish in grams.

   N%: